Twonks/plexamp-music-naming/README.md

 - The script scans subfolders recursively, so you can point `--source` at the root of your entire music library
 - Files with naming conflicts at the destination are automatically renamed with a counter suffix rather than overwritten
 - Empty source folders are not deleted after a move — remove them manually once you've verified everything looks correct in Plex

+---

+## Releases

+Check the [Releases](../../releases) page for the latest stable version.
+It's recommended to download from there rather than pulling directly from the main branch, as main may contain work-in-progress changes.